Apex Trader Funding vs Elite Trader Funding

 Side-by-side comparison of rules, fees, payouts, and trading restrictions.

-Key Differences: Apex Trader Funding offers a higher profit split at 100% compared to 80%.
-Elite Trader Funding has a lower entry cost starting from $80.
+Key Differences: Apex Trader Funding has a lower entry cost starting from $89.
 Apex Trader Funding gives more drawdown room at 6%.
-Apex Trader Funding pays out Twice monthly while Elite Trader Funding pays out Bi-weekly.
+Apex Trader Funding pays out On-demand (every 8 trading days) while Elite Trader Funding pays out Twice-weekly (Mon + Wed), 48h guarantee.

 Apex Trader Funding